One of the most

 the 2007 Beltring War & Peace Show.

-The John Wood Mfg
+progressed other companies such as John Wood Mfg

-the Rock Island Arsenal, Trussbilt and Omaha Industries Inc. Early Carts were completely made in
+Early Carts were completely made in

 aluminum, but on later models a mix of steel and aluminum parts were used.
+The

+early aluminum 5-hole rims were soon replaced with all steel spoke wheels.
 Different types of tires were mounted, and they seem to have been supplied

 by the Firestone Tire Company and the Good-Year Tire Company.